-In 2019-20, the proportion of the Aboriginal population that received an Indigenous Health Check was 24.1% in Perth North PHN with low rates seen across Cottesloe - Claremont (10.5%), Joondalup (13.3%) and Wanneroo (19.1%) SA3s.
-High rates were evident for Perth City (40.8%), Bayswater-Bassendean (31.2%) and Swan (24.7%) SA3s.
-Faceto-face Indigenous health checks was the preferred method compared to Telehealth accounting for 0.4% in Swan, 0.5% in Mundaring and 0.5% in Stirling SA3s compared with 0.6% in Western Australia.
-In 2018-19, patients that received follow up services was low compared to the State (46.8%) in Wanneroo (29.8%), Stirling (32.5%) and Joondalup (34.4%) (Australian Institute of Health and Welfare, 2021f).
+In 2020-21, the proportion of the Aboriginal population that received an Indigenous Health Check was 23.6% in Perth North PHN with low rates seen across Cottesloe - Claremont (10.2%), Joondalup (12.5%) and Wanneroo (17.5%) SA3s.
+High rates were evident for Perth City (45.8%), Bayswater-Bassendean (30.2%), Swan (25.4%), and Kalamunda (25.2%)SA3s.
+Face-to-face Indigenous health checks was the preferred method compared to telehealth.
+Overall usage rates for telehealth is negligible and potentially highlights an opportunity for improved telehealth uptake.
+Based on needs identified during a health check, Aboriginal people can access Indigenous-specific follow up services from allied health workers.
+In 2019-20, patients that received follow up services as a percentage of patients who had health checks was low in Wanneroo (33.2%), Stirling (32.9%) and Joondalup (31%) compared to the State (45%) (Australian Institute of Health and Welfare, 2021g).

-Figure 16 - The proportion of the Aboriginal population who have received an Indigenous Health Check in Perth North PHN by SA3 in 2019-20 (Australian Institute of Health and Welfare, 2021b)
+Figure 15 - The proportion of the Aboriginal population who have received an Indigenous Health Check in Perth North PHN by SA3 in 2020-21

-Indigenous Health Checks 2019-2020 (% of Aboriginal population)
+Indigenous Health Checks 2020-21 (% of Aboriginal population)

 The Practice Incentives Program Quality Improvement incentive (PIP QI) is a payment to encourage practices to participate in quality improvement activities, aimed at improving patient outcomes through the delivery of quality care.
-In Perth North PHN (183 practices), 64% of general practice records for Indigenous clients aged between 35-44 years did not have information available to calculate their absolute risk of cardiovascular disease (CVD) compared to 62% across the state (497 practices).
+In Perth North PHN (183 practices), 64% of general practice records for Indigenous clients aged between 35-44 years did not have information available to calculate their absolute risk of cardiovascular disease

+(CVD) compared to 62% across the state (497 practices).
 Cottesloe-Claremont SA3 (87% across 12 practices) and Perth City SA3 (81% across 30 practices) had the highest percentage of records in the PHN where CVD risk was not assessed.
 We note that these data include only private general practices and do not include health services provided by nongovernment organisations.